Mina Gerowin: Personal life

 In 2000, Gerowin married Jeffrey Herrmann in New Rochelle, New York.

 Controversy

 Gerowin and Herrmann briefly made headlines in 2010 when the British High Court invalidated their claim to a share in a nearby locked garden, on the basis of a few inches of frontage.
 The couple reportedly spent £150,000 in legal fees.
-The case, including the claimants' status as wealthy Americans, was gleefully reported in the British press.
+The case, including the claimants' status as wealthy Americans, was reported in the British press.

 Subsequently, the couple successfully sued the law firm Withers LLP for negligence relating to the legal advice they had provided on this matter.
 Withers LLP were ordered to pay costs for both cases, as well as substantial additional charges.